aangulog/Crypto-TII-Probabilistic-algorithms-changes/bjorklund/Bjorklund_changes.md

 # Conclusions

-We implemented a better to understand code for the time complexity of the parity-counting problem (_T), also fixing the parenthesis problem that the original code had.
-And we also saw that with little changes the code for calculating the optimal lambda can achieve an improvement greater than x200: Making use of the unimodal nature of the function an early abort and also starting at the asymptotic lambda instead of 0 to search for the optimal lambda.
+We implemented an easier to understand code for the time complexity of the parity-counting problem (_T), also fixing the parenthesis problem that the original code had.
+And we also saw that with some small changes, the code for calculating the optimal lambda can achieve an improvement greater than x200: Making use of the unimodal nature of the function an early abort and also starting at the asymptotic lambda instead of 0 to search for the optimal lambda.

 I will also upload a list of calculated lambdas with these methods as txt